thephpleague/period/README.md

 Contributing
 -------

 Contributions are welcome and will be fully credited.
-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md)for details.

 Security
 -------